-The 2017 set of 4 coins based on Beatrix Potter characters are being released as collector edition brilliant uncirculated versions before the standard coin designs enter circulation any time now.
+The 2017 set of 4 coins based on Beatrix Potter characters are being released as collector edition brilliant uncirculated versions before the standard coin designs enter circulation.
 All coins are or will also be available as silver proof colour printed versions.

 The release order of the coins as advised by The Royal Mint is: Peter Rabbit, Mr. Jeremy Fisher, Tom Kitten and finally Benjamin Bunny.
 When these coins appear in general circulation, it is very likely that people will keep hold of the coins as they find them in their change, as previous Beatrix Potter 50p coins haved proved very popular with the British public.

 If the 2016 set of five 50 pence coins is a guide, the four 2017 coin designs will have different numbers minted with one perhaps being less common that the others (such as the 2016 Jemima Puddle-duck design which had less then half the number of other coins in the set with 2,100,000 minted).